worldbank/template/_sources/README.md

 - **notebooks/**
     > Placeholder folder for [Jupyter notebooks](https://jupyter.org).
 Markdown files and Jupyter notebooks can be added to `docs/_toc.yml` (Table of Contents) to compose the *documentation*.

+- **.pre-commit-config.yml**
+    > Using [pre-commit](https://pre-commit.com) offers a significant advantage in streamlining the development process by enforcing code standards and reducing errors before code reaches the review stage or is committed to the repository.
+It automates the execution of various checks, such as syntax errors, code formatting, and ensuring compliance with coding standards, which saves time and improves code quality.

 - [GitHub Actions](https://github.com/features/actions) and [Dependabot](https://docs.github.com/en/code-security/dependabot)
     > [GitHub Actions](https://github.com/features/actions) and [Dependabot](https://docs.github.com/en/code-security/dependabot) are two powerful features provided by [GitHub](https://github.com) to automate and secure software development workflows, making it easier for developers to maintain high-quality and safe codebases.